 Letter of Recommendation (LOR) Format from Faculty

 Assistant Manager Content

 Before we begin, we must know that the LOR full form is a Letter of Recommendation.
-This application document, written in a seamless flow, consists of 400-500 words, divided into 4-5 paragraphs.
-The LOR format from faculty consists of an introductory paragraph, 2-3 body paragraphs, and a conclusion.
-The format for an academic or professional LOR remains the same, but the content differs.
-Some universities demand a question-and-answer LOR format but this is rare and usually asked for by business schools for MBA courses.
+This application document that is written in a seamless flow consists of 400-500 words and is divided into 4 to 5 paragraphs.
+LOR format from faculty consists of an introductory paragraph, 2-3 body paragraphs and a conclusion.
+The format for an academic or professional LOR remains the same but the content gets different.
+Some universities demand a question-and-answer LOR format.
+The chances of the same getting asked for are rare.
+If asked, it’s generally for business schools for MBA courses.

+Letter of Recommendation (LOR) Format from Faculty